Fidgeter/flexicms/README.md

 # Site management

 1. Type in the browser /admin
-2. Insert login ad password: Admin
+2. Insert login: admin@admin.com and password: 1111